limbo-works/Limbo.Umbraco.Seo/README.md

 ## Installation

-The Umbraco 10+ version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Seo/10.0.0).
+The Umbraco 13 version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Seo/13.0.0).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Seo --version 10.0.0
+dotnet add package Limbo.Umbraco.Seo --version 13.0.0
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Seo -Version 10.0.0
+Install-Package Limbo.Umbraco.Seo -Version 13.0.0
 ```

+**Umbraco 10-12**
+For the Umbraco 10 version of this package, see the [**v10/latest**](https://github.com/limbo-works/Limbo.Umbraco.Seo/tree/v10/main) branch instead.

 **Umbraco 9**
 For the Umbraco 9 version of this package, see the [**v2/latest**](https://github.com/limbo-works/Limbo.Umbraco.Seo/tree/v2/main) branch instead.